30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 22. Share play and broadcast your gaming

-Just like Steam on PC, your friends can now ask you to share your gameplay for broadcast and you can opt to let only them see, without worrying about the rest of the internet judging.
+Just like Steam on PC, your friends can now ask you to share your gameplay for broadcast and you can opt to let only them see, without worrying about the rest of the internet judging you.

 And if you've got the bandwidth and a PS4 Pro, get ready for some HD sharing.
 Sony has improved PS4 Pro’s performance across the board, and that extends to the Share Play function.